Ulrich Meyer-Bothling

-Ulrich Meyer-Bothling is an English ophthalmic surgeon.
-He is founding member and also the Clinical Director of the Diabetic Retinopathy Screening service for Surrey.
+Ulrich Meyer-Bothling is an ophthalmic surgeon and research scientist.
+He is founding member and past Clinical Director of the Diabetic Retinopathy Screening service for Surrey.

-Meyer-Bothling is a consultant ophthalmic surgeon who practises in the South East of England, United Kingdom.
-He has a research background in glaucoma and specialist training in retinal diseases.
-He specialises in complex cataract surgery and in the 1990s he began publishing the advantages of performing small incision cataract surgery under topical anaesthesia.
+Meyer-Bothling is a senior consultant eye surgeon who practises in the South East of England, United Kingdom.
+He has a research background in glaucoma and diabetic retinopathy and specialist training in retinal diseases.
+He specialises in complex cataract surgery and already in the 1990s he began publishing the advantages of performing small incision cataract surgery under topical anaesthesia.

 Education

 Meyer-Bothling spent his childhood in France, where his parents were accredited with the diplomatic service, and later in Germany.
 In 1980 he won a scholarship to attend the sixth form United World College of the Atlantic in Wales, UK, from which he graduated with the International Baccalaureate.
 Meyer-Bothling then attended the University of Hamburg (Germany) to study Medicine.
 He studied Haematology at the University of Rochester (USA), Neurology at the University of Oxford (UK), Infectious diseases at Yale University (USA) and General Surgery at the University of Melbourne (Australia).
 He then completed his dual MD/PhD degree.